-a.
+- a.
 Employees have the responsibility to assure that the supervisor is notified of their need for unplanned sick leave.
-The employee will make the notification personally, unless the degree of injury or illness prevents it.
+The employee will make the notification personally, unless the degree of injury or illness prevents it. - b.

-- b.
 Notification will be provided prior to the start of the tour of duty.
 In cases where the degree of injury or illness prevents it, notification will be made as soon as possible.
 Such employee's notification does not in itself constitute approval of sick leave. - c.
 The EMPLOYER will provide a method to receive the notification, which will include the name and telephone number of appropriate officials to whom to report.
 When reporting, the employee shall furnish the reason for the absence and the estimated duration.
 The employee will notify the immediate supervisor.
 If the immediate supervisor is not available, an on-duty supervisor will be notified.
-If no supervisor is on duty, the employee will notify another on-duty employee in the same department, if possible. - Section 4.
-Employees will be required to furnish acceptable evidence (medical certificate 5 CFR, Part 630) to substantiate a request for approval of sick leave if sick leave exceeds three (3) consecutive workdays.
+If no supervisor is on duty, the employee will notify another on-duty employee in the same department, if possible.

+Section 4.
+Employees will be required to furnish acceptable evidence (medical certificate - 5 CFR, Part 630) to substantiate a request for approval of sick leave if sick leave exceeds three (3) consecutive workdays.
 The information must be provided on your physician's or medical practitioner's office stationary (i.e. prescription pad, letterhead, official form), signed and dated.
 If the employee did not consult a medical practitioner, he/she may provide a signed self-certification statement, except for an employee under the sick leave abuse requirement.
 The EMPLOYER reserves the right to accept or reject the employee's statement of self-certification for reasonable cause.
 Low sick leave balance in and of itself is not reasonable cause.
-The EMPLOYER will keep information confidential and in a manner consistent with the Privacy Act (5 USC 552 and 5 CFR Part 297). - Section 5.
+The EMPLOYER will keep information confidential and in a manner consistent with the Privacy Act (5 USC 552 and 5 CFR Part 297).
+If the employee does not provide acceptable medical documentation within fifteen (15) days after requested, they are not entitled to sick leave and may be charged AWOL.

+Section 5.
 Employees will normally not be required to furnish administratively acceptable evidence to substantiate a request for approval of sick leave for three (3) consecutive workdays or less.
 In accordance with 5 C.F.R., Part 630, employees may be required to furnish a medical certificate or other administratively acceptable evidence to substantiate a request for approval of sick leave for an absence of any duration when deemed necessary.